abbott567/blog/src/posts/european-accessibility-act-what-you-need-to-know/content.md

 There’s a whole lot of bad press on the horizons for those organisations that refuse to move with the culture shift.
 So ride the wave now whilst it's positive!

 ### Legal Compliance and Risk Mitigation
-Complying with the EAA not only enhances your reputation but also helps you avoid legal risks.

-Failing to meet accessibility requirements can result in fines, legal action, or negative publicity.
+If you don't make things accessible, it can result in fines, legal action, or negative publicity.

-By proactively ensuring your digital products and services are accessible, you can mitigate these risks and stay compliant with the new regulations.
+However, if you're proactive in making your digital products and services are accessible, you can mitigate these risks and stay compliant with the new regulations.

 Most large organisations love a good risk management process.
 So, get ahead of the curve and start monitoring your progress.

 ### Innovation and Competitive Advantage
-Implementing accessibility features often leads to innovative products and services that can set your business apart from the competition.
+Implementing accessibility features often leads to innovative products and services.
+These can set your business apart from your competition.

-By prioritising accessibility, you can stay ahead, drive innovation, and create unique offerings that cater to a broader audience.
-This can give you a competitive edge and help you stand out in the marketplace.
+By prioritising accessibility, you can stay ahead, drive innovation, and create unique products that cater to a broader audience.
+This will give you a competitive edge and help your business stand out in the market.

 There's a particular advantage to those products that cater to people who are Neurodivergent.
-As society catches up, it's becoming increasigly more evident that many people rely on simpler content and user interfaces.
+As society catches up, it's becoming increasingly more evident that many people rely on simpler content and user interfaces.

 So instead of just focusing on technical compliance, try implementing something like the [W3C Cognitive Accessibility Principles (CogA)](https://www.w3.org/TR/coga-usable/).

 ## What does it mean for UK organisations post-Brexit?
 Brexit has brought a lot of changes, and many of you might be wondering what the EAA means for organisations in Britain now that it's no longer part of the EU.

 As we just mentioned, the EAA affects organisations selling to customers in EU member states.
-So if thats your organisaion, then put simply, you need to comply!
+So if thats your organisation, then put simply, you need to comply!

 If that is not your company, you may still not be off the hook.